 Mental health, mental illness.
 We all have to take care of our brains and wellbeing to thrive but how often do we consciously do this?
 Written from experience, Be is a reminder that we weren't created to be accessible 24-7 and that me-time is not a luxury item.
 Bonus poem: Anxiety.

 Queen Christina of Sweden was eccentric and unique.
 Proclaimed queen as a child, she stunned Europe when she quit as ruler aged 27.
 Exile from Sweden didn't stop her from trying to reclaim power or from using her royal prerogative to murder her advisor.

 Any writer will tell you that it's hard work, long hours and some days you may want to do anything but write.
 Don't let anyone tell you that writing is not a real job.
 It is and it's one to enjoy too.
 Don't let the dream stealers win!

 Everyone copes in their own way with attacks on human decency and we should help each other, shouldn't we, not backbite and cast aspersions?
 Media, try to lead the way, please.

 Princess Alexandra of Denmark rose from relative obscurity as a minor royal to become the Princess of Wales and later Britain's queen consort.
 How did she find herself married to a wayward prince despite Queen Victoria's preference for German daughters-in-law?

-In Roman mythology, Jupiter was a sky god, the sky father, who was regarded as the king of all the gods.
-Apart from having a planet named after him, what else is there to know about Jupiter, also known as Luppiter and Jove?
+In Roman mythology, Jupiter is the sky god, sky father, and king of the gods.
+Apart from having a planet named after him, what else is there to know about Jupiter, a.k.a.
+Luppiter and Jove?